luqmansen/luqmansen.github.io/content/posts/2026-07-30 Design Patterns for Writing Database in Rust.md

 }
 ```

 In this code, no one is stopping you from mutating the `state` even without holding the lock.
 It relies on programmer discipline to prevent race condition.

-Rust prevents this by enforcing you to wrap your state inside a lock primitive, either it is a `Mutex<T>` or `RwLock<T>` (well you can implement your own lock too, but that's for another day)
+Rust prevents this by enforcing you to wrap your state inside a lock primitive, either it is a `Mutex<T>` or `RwLock<T>` (well you can implement your own lock too, but that's for another day).

 I still want to at least write about
 - Self-referencing data structure in Rust (for iterator pattern)